Jonkil/ML-project-2021-ESIEE/README.md

 This folder contains a notebook with codes for data analysis and model training.

-Input data should be in the folder "data".
+Input data must be in the same folder as the notebook.
+Output files will be written into this folder as well.

-The "ouput" folder contains predictions produced by the notebook.

 The "requirements.txt" file contains the packages that need to be installed into a dedicated Anaconda environment.